-The Special Master’s Program (SMP) is at the forefront of preparing students for careers in medicine, and these new changes will continue to ensure the finest medical and graduate education and support towards your career and academic goals.
+The Georgetown Special Master’s Program (SMP) is at the forefront of preparing students for careers in medicine.
+The program provides a comprehensive medical and graduate education as well as support toward your academic and career goals.

-- The curriculum also includes gross anatomy (with innovative non-dissection lab and prosected cadavers) in the Medical Cardiopulmonary Biology, Medical Respiratory & Renal Biology, Medical Gastrointestinal Biology, and Medical Endocrine & Reproduction Biology SMP courses.
-SMP students have a comparable performance on anatomy practicals as the medical students.
+- Medical biology courses include gross anatomy instruction with innovative non-dissection lab and prosected cadavers.
+SMP students have a comparable performance on anatomy practicals to that of the medical students.

 - All medical courses have integrative case-based workshops and small group sessions to reinforce concepts.
 The information base builds over the year.

-- There are weekly quizzes and exams come after about 7-10 weeks of material.
-You will learn from the start how to make the most of your studying and how to reinforce the material.
-Our study skills workshops and TA review sessions help get everyone on track, and we’re always here to help through rough spots.
+- Students take quizzes each week and exams after about 7-10 weeks of material.
+You will learn from the start how to make the most of your studying as a medical student and how to reinforce the material.
+Study skills workshops and TA review sessions supplement course instruction, and our faculty are always available to help through rough spots.

-The grading structure mimics GUSOM in order to illustrate SMP students’ competency in medical school courses.
-SMP student’s grades are based on the medical school grading curve.
-At Georgetown, medical students are now graded on a Pass/Fail grading curve.
+- SMP students’ grades are based on the medical school grading curve.
+At Georgetown, medical students are graded on a Pass/Fail curve.
 SMP students are graded based on the mean and standard deviation of medical students taking the exams.

-F equivalent to unsatisfactory performance (No credit given for grad course)
+- F equivalent to unsatisfactory performance (no credit given for graduate course)